2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 2017 24%

-USC Transfer Deadline
+USC Transfer Application Deadline

 For the vast majority of academic programs, the USC transfer deadline is February 15.